teo-sl/College-courses/README.md

   -  block planning (strips like solution)
 - some notes related to game theory
 - the "no goal" exercise
+- some exercises done in lisp (e.g. heap sort implementation)

 ## Big data